 - notifications or callbacks sent via the SCP shall include the apiRoot of the notification or callback URI (i.e. "https" scheme, the fixed string "://" and authority (host and optional port) as defined in IETF RFC 3986 [14]).

-When forwarding the request to the HTTP server, the SCP shall:
+When forwarding the request to the HTTP server, the SCP shall set the pseudo-headers as specified in clause 6.10.2.4.

-- remove the 3gpp-Sbi-Target-apiRoot header; and

-- set the apiRoot of the request URI to the apiRoot received in the 3gpp-Sbi-Target-apiRoot header from the client, if the SCP does not (re)select a different HTTP server.